TylerOBrien/FLMaker/README.md

 	import com.flmaker.display.Graphic;

 	public class Main extends FLMaker {
-	  //Anything that is visual in FLMaker is a Graphic. public var box:Graphic;
+	    // Anything that is visual in FLMaker is a Graphic. public var box:Graphic;

 		public override function prepare():void {
 		    // Create a red box that is 100x100 in size. box = Graphic.makeBox(100, 100, Colour.RED);
 			// Add it to FLMaker's display list. addChild(box);
 		}

 		public override function update():void {
 		    // Move the box 1 unit to the right. box.translate(1,0);
 		}
 	}